Quick facts

 Cultivated flowers: annuals

-Coneflowers, flowering tobacco, impatiens, marigolds, phlox, sunflower and verbena
+Coneflowers, flowering tobacco, impatiens, marigolds, phlox, sunflowers and verbena

 Cultivated flowers: perennials